Perfectionism

 Seth Godin

 Perfectionism is the story we can adopt as a child to help deal with a difficult relationship.
 However, as an adult, trying to be perfect is no longer helpful.
-In fact, it can be harmful.
+In fact, it can often be harmful.

 If you need a new strategy to free yourself from the burden of perfectionism, therapy may help.